WebFiori/docs/sessions-management.md

 ## Resuming a Session

-To resume a session, simply use the same method which is used to start a new session.
-In the following code sample, we start a new session, close it and resume it again.
+To resume a session, the developer simply have to use the same method which is used to start a new session.
+The following code sample shows how to start a new session, close it and resume it again.
 Note that when resuming a session, options array is ignored.

 ``` php
 SessionsManager::start('hello-session');